Saraiva-Educacao/survey-monkey-api-python/README.md

 ```

 ## Running
-There is a function that collects data for all surveys in SM account of interest.
+There is a function that collects data for all surveys in SM account of interest. <br>
-The SM account of interest need to be a paid account to access endpoint with details of responses.
+The SM account of interest need to be a paid account to access endpoint with details of responses. <br>
-The default in <i> api.py </i> is to collect and insert the data in following schema tables:
+The default in <i> api.py </i> is to collect and insert the data in JSON files for each table and for each schema, as
+following:<br>

 ### Table Surveys
 <li> 'survey_id': unique ID of the interest survey <br> </li>